Peer Prediction with More Signals than Reports: Introduction

 Eliciting high-quality information from agents without verification is a well-studied problem, motivated by settings such as peer grading or data labeling where the ground truth is unknown, subjective, or hard to acquire. \emph{Peer prediction} mechanisms aim to incentivize truthful behavior of agents by paying them based on how their reports correlate with other submissions, without the need for ground truth.
 Agents are typically modeled as receiving a signal, for example $H$ (``high'') or $L$ (``low'') for the quality of an essay, from a fixed joint probability distribution $P$ unknown to the mechanism.
 Upon seeing their signal, agents update their beliefs and, under the right conditions, are incentivized to truthfully report the signal they receive.

 In practice, however, the signal space of information that agents receive is much richer than the small number of categories typically studied in the literature.
-An essay contains far more information than a simple $H$ or $L$ impression.
-As a result, one would expect the same agent to form a range of posterior beliefs based on these more nuanced impressions.
-What are the implications of this more nuanced signal space?\footnote{One implication which we do not focus on is the well-known issue of spurious correlation, such as adopting a strategy of conditioning one's report on the first word of the essay; see \S~\ref{sec:discussion}.} Existing results often rely on a clear separation in the joint distribution $P$ to control the incentives, making it unclear how one would expect these mechanisms to perform in practice.
+An essay contains far more information than a simple $H$ or $L$ impression.\footnote{One implication of a more nuanced signal space which we do not focus on is the well-known issue of spurious correlation, such as adopting a strategy of conditioning one's report on the first word of the essay; see \S~\ref{sec:discussion}.} Existing results often rely on the assumption of a one-to-one mapping from signals to reports, making it unclear how one would expect these mechanisms to perform in practice.

-To address this question, we introduce and study a model of binary-report peer prediction for real-valued signal spaces.
-In this model, agents receive a real number as their signal and then based on it select a report of $H$ or $L$.
-We focus on the natural class of threshold strategies, where an agent reports $H$ if and only if their signal exceeds a particular threshold.
+To address this question, we introduce and study a model of peer prediction with richer signal spaces.
+We primarily focus on the binary-report setting, where a designer wishes to elicit binary information (e.g. is an essay's equality $H$ or $L$?) from an agent about a task.
+Here we assume that agents receive a real number as their signal and then based on it select a report of $H$ or $L$.
+This real-valued model captures settings where agents form a range of posterior beliefs about a task.
+We focus on a natural class of threshold strategies, where an agent reports $H$ if and only if their signal exceeds a particular threshold.
 For example, an agent may report $H$ if they deem the quality of an essay to be above 0.7, and $L$ otherwise.

 We generally find that mechanisms which are truthful under the original binary signal model fail to yield correct incentives under the more nuanced model with real-valued signals.
 Intuitively, agents with signals near the threshold may have an incentive to misreport, as the separation that enforces truthfulness breaks down.
 We give necessary and sufficient conditions for a threshold to be an equilibrium, i.e., not suffer from this issue, in a variety of peer prediction mechanisms.
 Furthermore we study \emph{dynamics} arising if a small fraction of agents with the greatest incentive to do so change their report, causing the threshold to slowly shift.
-We then distinguish \emph{stable} equilibria under our dynamics as reasonable to arise naturally, from unstable equilibria.
+We then distinguish \emph{stable} equilibria under our dynamics as reasonable to arise naturally, in contrast to unstable equilibria.